Second Cold War: Comparison to the first Cold War

-An academic Barry Buzan wrote in the International Politics journal article that, similar to the first Cold War, the Second Cold War is deterred from turning into a "hot" war between superpowers due to mutual assured destruction and nuclear deterrence with nuclear weapons.
+An academic Barry Buzan wrote in the International Politics journal article that, similar to the original Cold War, the Second Cold War is deterred from turning into a "hot" war between superpowers due to the threat of mutually assured destruction and nuclear deterrence.
 Buzan further determined that proxy wars and half-proxy wars are found both in the first Cold War and the Second Cold War.

-Historian Hope N. Harrison said that the Cold War and the "new Cold War" between Russia and the West both have an ideological component.
-She noted that former US presidents had spoken of the Cold War as a conflict between democracy and tyranny, current Western leaders such as US president Joe Biden have called the war in Ukraine a "battle between democracy and autocracy".
-Putin, she says "finds the West decadent, devoid of morals and trying to impose itself on Ukraine, Russia and the rest of the world", adding that "Conservative parties around the world join him in criticising ‘liberal extremists’".
-Likewise, historian Antony Beevor stated in October 2022 that "it is no longer [about] the old divide between left and right" but rather "a change in the direction of autocracy versus democracy", a change made apparent by the Russian invasion of Ukraine; in his opinion, this cold war is "much scarier" than the first, as "one of the most worrying aspects" of the new cold war is a total disregard for diplomatic agreements.
+Historian Hope N. Harrison stated in 2023 that the Cold War and the "new Cold War" between Russia and the West both have an ideological component.
+She said that former US presidents had spoken of the Cold War as a conflict between democracy and tyranny, Western leaders such as US president Joe Biden have called the war in Ukraine a "battle between democracy and autocracy".
+Putin, she says "finds the West decadent, devoid of morals and trying to impose itself on Ukraine, Russia and the rest of the world", adding that "[c]onservative parties around the world join him in criticising 'liberal extremists.

-Niall Ferguson said "Cold War II is different, because in Cold War II, China's the senior partner, and Russia's the junior partner", and "in Cold War II, the first hot war breaks out in Europe, rather than Asia."
+Historian Antony Beevor stated in October 2022 that "it is no longer [about] the old divide between left and right" but rather "a change in the direction of autocracy versus democracy", a change made apparent by the Russian invasion of Ukraine; in his opinion, this cold war is "much scarier" than the first, as "one of the most worrying aspects" of the new cold war is a total disregard for diplomatic agreements.
+Historian Niall Ferguson said: "Cold War II is different, because in Cold War II, China's the senior partner, and Russia's the junior partner", and "in Cold War II, the first hot war breaks out in Europe, rather than Asia".
 Another difference in the Second Cold War is the higher economic "interdependence and centrality of network-based competition, particularly in infrastructure, finance, production, and digital networks", as stated in a September 2023 journal article of Geopolitics.